hmdkhkbz/automated-pre-deploy/kolla/README.md

 # Advanced customized configuration for Kolla

-This repository contains custom configurations and playbooks for deploying OpenStack using Kolla Ansible, with a focus on integrating Ceph storage, customizing Fluentd for logging, and enhancing OVN (Open Virtual Network) logging details.
+This repository contains custom configurations and playbooks for deploying OpenStack using Kolla Ansible, with a focus on integrating External Ceph RBD, customizing Fluentd for logging, customizing Internal certificate and nova.conf and enhancing OVN (Open Virtual Network) logging details.

 ## Repository Structure